 To finish, top the sliced prime rib with any of these Sauces for Prime Rib to take it over the top.

-If you loved this prime rib spice blend, I would appreciate it so much if you would give this recipe a star review!
+If you loved this traeger prime rib rub recipe, I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.